 Our Playa Bridal Ring Set, shown here with a gorgeous center stone Ruby, features two rings that are each 2mm wide.

 19. Gold Wedding Ring Sets: How Will They Fit Together?

 When considering gold engagement rings, take into consideration how your wedding band will fit alongside it.

-Some gold wedding bands are designed to fit smoothly with the engagement ring, as shown with our Garden Gate collection.
-The rings are more likely to stay together on the finger, depending, of course, upon the fit.
+Some gold wedding bands are designed to fit smoothly with the engagement ring, as shown with our Garden Gate collection:

 For some couples, matching some element like design or shape is important to them.
 Others decide to match metal type and color, while some couples don’t worry about matching at all.

 Here’s one example:

 This matching wedding band set features bordered and borderless versions of our two tone Rope Wedding Ring.